-Regardless of whether these digitized narratives of sexual violence lead to tangible policy or legal changes, recent scholarship demonstrates how on a personal level, participating in digital feminist campaigns such as #BeenRapedNeverReported or Who Needs Feminism? forges powerful affective solidarities (Hemmings, 2012) which were often hugely significant for participants, and were experienced as life changing in the micro-moments of connecting, dialoguing and finding solidarity with others (Loney-Howes, 2018; Mendes et al., 2018; O'Neil, 2018; Wood et al., 2018).
+Regardless of whether these digitized narratives of sexual violence lead to tangible policy or legal changes, recent scholarship demonstrates how on a personal level, participating in digital feminist campaigns such as #BeenRapedNeverReported or Who Needs Feminism? forges powerful affective solidarities (Hemmings, 2012) which were often hugely significant for participants, and were experienced as life changing in the micromoments of connecting, dialoguing, and finding solidarity with others (Loney-Howes, 2018; Mendes et al., 2018; O'Neil, 2018; Wood et al., 2018).
 For many, disclosing painful personal experiences works as a form of personal healing.
-Indeed, the uptake of digital technologies have provided victims of sexual violence a way to 'to tell their stories in their own way, in a setting of their choice' (Herman, 2005: 574), making them feel heard, supported, and giving them some sense of comfort and justice, albeit outside structural legal frameworks (see also Gunnarsson, 2018; Fileborn, 2017; O'Neil, 2018; Salter, 2013; Powell, 2015; Wood et al., 2018).
+Indeed, the uptake of digital technologies have provided victims of sexual violence a way "to tell their stories in their own way, in a setting of their choice" (Herman, 2005: 574), making them feel heard, supported, and giving them some sense of comfort and justice, albeit outside structural legal frameworks (see also Fileborn, 2017; Gunnarsson, 2018; O'Neil, 2018; Powell, 2015; Salter, 2013; Wood et al., 2018).
 While it is unlikely that everyone who shares their experience of sexual violence considers this to be an activist, or even a feminist act, making oppression visible has always been a key tenant of feminism (Serisier, 2007).
-Thus, drawing on Sara Ahmed (2017), we may conceptualize this visibility of sexual violence via pain memes and Twitter streams as part of the work of feminist cataloguing necessary for showing 'that this incident is not isolated but part of a series of events: a series of structure' (30).
-This new visibility made possible through the affective force of digital narratives of sexual violence is critical we argue in dismantling and reconfiguring these structures of gendered and sexualized power.
+Thus, drawing on Sara Ahmed (2017), we may conceptualize this visibility of sexual violence via pain memes and Twitter streams as part of the work of feminist cataloging necessary for showing "that this incident is not isolated but part of a series of events: a series of structures" (p.
+30).
+This new visibility made possible through the affective force of digital narratives of sexual violence is critical, we argue in dismantling and reconfiguring these structures of gendered and sexualized power.